 Often children can be persistently absent from school or have prolonged absences.
 Of course, there may be a satisfactory reason for their absence, most often medical, for why this is needed, for example, the child is having operations/treatments.
-In these situations, the school will offer work to be completed at home/involve the child with their class remotely on MS Teams, only where appropriate, and in collaboration with the parents/cares and children, No work will be sent home if this is thought to have the potential to place additional pressure on any child.
-Any arrangement will be short-term and reviewed regularly.
-Where children are absent due to mental health reasons, such as anxiety, a co-constructed plan will be put in place for their return (see above and Safeguarding Policy).
+In these situations, the school will offer work to be completed at home/involve the child with their class remotely on MS Teams, only where appropriate, and in collaboration with the parents/cares and children.
+No work must be sent home if this is thought to have the potential to place additional pressure on any child.
+Any arrangement will be short-term and reviewed regularly; the school may also request to have visibility of the child via MS Teams during this time, and will always require this when there are safeguarding concerns about the child.

 However, on other occasions, the child is frequently absent but there does not appear to be an explanation or a satisfactory reason.
-This is different from a child being a 'child missing in education' (as described above) but it is still a concern.
+This is different from a child being a 'child missing education' (as described below) but it is still a concern.
+Safeguarding procedures may be needed in these situations.

 As stated above, it is mandatory that children of a compulsory age attend school, but of most importance, frequent absences impact on a child's development across all domains, not purely cognitive.
-Schools should follow their local authority guidance in terms of the intervals at which they will inform local authorities of the details of pupils who fail to attend regularly or have missed ten school days or more without permission.
+Schools must follow their local authority guidance in terms of the intervals at which they will inform local authorities of the details of pupils who fail to attend regularly or have missed ten school days or more without permission.
+Each local authority may have different thresholds and criteria for making notifications.
+The guidance from the local authority where the child is mainly resident will be used.